bitnapper/bitnapper/README.md

 - 👋 Hi, I’m @bitnapper
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning elasticsearch and splunk
-- 💞️ I’m looking to collaborate on OpenLibrary, OpenStreetmap and the Wikipedia Projects
+- 💞️ I’m looking to collaborate on OpenLibrary, OpenStreetMap and the Wikipedia Projects
 - 📫 How to reach me ...

 <!---